 Corn doesn’t have a special kitty-attracting flavor.
 It’s probably the texture that intrigues them.
 Cats can’t taste sweetness, so it’s not the sugary flavor they’re after!

 Is Rice or Corn Better for Cats?

 - Can Cats Eat Popcorn?
+Are Corn Kernels Safe?

 - Can Cats Eat Turkey?
-All About Turkey Meat
+Is Turkey Meat Safe for Cats?

 - Can Dogs Eat Corn?
 Are Corn Cobs Safe for Dogs?

 - Can Cats Eat Peanuts?
 It’s Not a Nutty Yes or No! 🥜😺